Too Hot to Handle (1960 film)

-Too Hot to Handle (released in the United States as Playgirl After Dark) is a 1960 British neo-noir crime thriller film directed by Terence Young and starring Jayne Mansfield, Leo Genn and Carl Boehm.
-Christopher Lee appears in a supporting role.
+Too Hot to Handle (U.S. title: Playgirl After Dark) is a 1960 British neo-noir crime thriller film directed by Terence Young and starring Jayne Mansfield, Leo Genn and Carl Boehm.
+The screenplay was by Herbert Kretzmer from a story by Harry Lee.

 Plot

 Johnny Solo, the owner of the Pink Flamingo club in London's Soho area, battles with rival club owner Diamonds Dinelli and the police.
 When Johnny receives threats and demands for protection, he fights back.

 Johnny's girlfriend Midnight Franklin, one of the club's headliners, wants him to leave the business.
 In the background are a sadistic client, an underage chorus girl, a wisecracking siren who is not averse to rough trade, a visiting journalist and a dancer who guards her past.

 The journalist becomes involved in the strip scene while writing a story on the clubs.
 The competition between the two clubs intensifies.
 Johnny unknowingly plays a part in the death of the chorus girl.
 Midnight informs on him to save him from the violent blackmailers who are pursuing him.